beitezhu/myportfolio/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

 I am a product manager and marketing professional with 7 years of experience in the tech industry.
 I have successfully designed and launched app and SaaS products.
-Expertise in Product Management, Market Survey, and Marketing Strategy (including Growth Marketing and Product Marketing) for both B2B and B2C products.
+Expertise in Product Strategy, Project Management, Market Research, and Marketing Strategy (including Growth Marketing and Product Marketing) for both B2B and B2C products.

 I began my career as a marketing specialist, where I handled various aspects of marketing, including B2B to B2C marketing, digital marketing, and channel marketing.
 As part of my job, I frequently traveled to Southeast Asia, which sparked ideas for improving our products.
 This ultimately led me to transfer teams and transition into the role of a product manager.